Tract (literature): Religious tracts

-"Tracting" is a colloquialism commonly used by missionaries for the Church of Jesus Christ of Latter-day Saints to refer to door-to-door proselytizing, whether or not actual tracts are dispensed.
+"Tracting" is a colloquialism commonly used by missionaries of The Church of Jesus Christ of Latter-day Saints, in reference to their door-to-door proselytising whether or not actual tracts are dispensed.

 Political tracts

 Brochure-like tracts, also known as pamphlets, advocating political positions have also been used throughout history as well.
-They were used throughout Europe in the 17th century.
-In the 18th century, they featured prominently in the political unrest leading up to the American Revolution, and in the English response to the French Revolution, a "pamphlet war" known as the Revolution Controversy.
+They were used throughout Europe in the 17th century, with those in 18th century featuring prominently in the political unrest leading to the American Revolution, and in an English response to the French Revolution, a "pamphlet war" known as the Revolution Controversy.
 A well-known example of a far-reaching tract from this era is Common Sense by Thomas Paine.

 Tracts were used for political purposes throughout the 20th century.
-They were used to spread Nazi propaganda in central Europe during the 1930s and 1940s.
-According to Jack Chick, his impetus to design cartoon-based religious tracts was brought on by hearing of a similar promotional tool used by Communists in China to wide success.
+They were used to spread Nazi propaganda in Central Europe during the 1930s and 1940s.
+According to the aforementioned Jack Chick, his impetus to design cartoon-based religious tracts was inspired by similar literature used by Chinese Communists to wide success.
 In the months before the John F. Kennedy assassination, Lee Harvey Oswald handed out pamphlets promoting Fidel Castro and Communist Cuba on the streets of New Orleans, Louisiana.